-Autism is a topic you’ve likely heard of at some point.
+Autism is a topic you’ve likely encountered at some point.

-It’s a condition that can impact how autistic individuals learn, socialize, and move through the world.
+This condition impacts how autistic individuals learn, socialize, and navigate the world.

-At Blue Sky Learning a team of neurodivergent-affirming therapists and coaches have debunked some of these myths within this blog.
+At Blue Sky Learning, a team of neurodivergent-affirming therapists and coaches aims to debunk some of these myths in this blog.

 Read on to discover more.